jfisherd/Lab-6.2-Promises-and-Error-Handling/README.md

 ## Reflection Questions
 > Why is it important to handle errors for each individual API call rather than just at the end of the promise chain?

 Errors handled separately will call their individual catch statements.
+This can stop an error from causing another error, and narrows troubleshooting to the exact component which is broken.
 <br>

 > How does using custom error classes improve debugging and error identification?